 Get to know people in the games industry by attending events, including games conferences and expos.
 Meet professionals and ask them questions about their work, while demonstrating interest and knowledge in the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to how to network well to learn how to do this.

 Search for jobs:

 Use the UK Games Map to find out if there are games companies near you, then go to their websites directly and check out their open roles.
-Even if they are not advertising the right role, if you like a specific company it’s worth emailing them to let them know you are looking in case something suitable comes up in future.
+You could also check out ScreenSkills games industry job boards.
 Some employers will take on a junior 3D modelling artist if they have a strong portfolio, showing creativity, flair and software skills.